 How to | Work with Statistical Distributions

 Statistical distributions have applications in many fields, including the biological, social, and physical sciences.
-Mathematica represents statistical distributions as symbolic objects.
-You can obtain properties, results, and random numbers for hundreds of built-in or custom distributions by applying built-in functions to the objects.
+The Wolfram Language represents statistical distributions as symbolic objects.
+You can obtain properties, results, and random numbers for hundreds of built-in or custom distributions by applying built‐in functions to the objects.

 You can use the PDF function to get the probability density function for the distribution: